2023 Solar Incentives Guide for Xenia, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" refers to a wide range of financial incentives put in place to make installing and using solar panels more affordable.
+The phrase "solar incentives" covers a wide range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You may qualify for several kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Ohio government and others from the federal government.
-Categories of solar incentives include:
+The incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are offered by the federal government, some by the Ohio government and some by your utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
-Property tax exemptions let you exclude the value added by your solar system when you calculate the amount of property tax you need to pay.
+• Tax Exemptions: Your solar panels could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions let you exclude the value that solar panels add when you are calculating property taxes on your home.

-- Net Metering: You can sign a net metering agreement with your Xenia utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
-They will then deduct this value from your utility bill each month.
+• Net Metering: You can sign a net metering agreement with your Xenia utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
+Your utility company will then subtract this value from your utility bill each month.

 Best Solar Financing